Dexerix/OhmCalc-sv/README.md

 - For large numbers, you can use scientific notation: `2.5*10^3` instead of `2500`
 - Units are automatically handled by the program
 - All decimal numbers should use a point (.) as separator

+## Notes
+- All the calculations provide results with 2 decimal precision